-THE CITY COUNCIL OF THE CITY OF MONROE, WASHINGTON, DO ORDAIN AS FOLLOWS:
+NOW, THEREFORE, THE CITY COUNCIL OF THE CITY OF MONROE, WASHINGTON, DO ORDAIN AS FOLLOWS:

 Section 1.
 Amendment of Chapter 8.04 MMC.
-Chapter 8.04 of the Monroe Municipal Code Animal Control is hereby amended to provide in its entirety as set forth in Exhibit A, attached hereto and incorporated herein by this reference as if set forth in full.
+Chapter 8.04 of the Monroe Municipal Code is hereby amended to provide in its entirety as contained in Exhibit A, attached hereto and incorporated herein by this reference as if set forth in full.

 Section 2.
 Severability.
-If any section, sentence, clause or phrase of this ordinance should be held to be invalid or unconstitutional by a court of competent jurisdiction, such invalidity or unconstitutionality shall not affect the validity or constitutionality of any other section, sentence, clause or phrase of this ordinance.
+If any section, sentence, clause, or phrase of this ordinance should be held to be invalid or unconstitutional by a court of competent jurisdiction, such invalidity or unconstitutionality shall not affect the validity or constitutionality of any other section, sentence, clause, or phrase of this ordinance.

 Section 3.
 Effective Date.
-This ordinance shall be in full force and effect thirty (30) days from and after its final passage.
+This ordinance shall be in full force and effect five (5) days from and after its passage and approval and publication as required by law.

-PASSED by the City Council and APPROVED by the Mayor of the City of Monroe, at a regular meeting held this 3rd day of May, 2011.
+PASSED by the City Council and APPROVED by the Mayor of the City of Monroe, at a regular meeting held this 28th day of November, 2023.